Work in Canada

 How to work in Canada without a work permit: the business visitor

-The most common way to be in Canada for work-related reasons without a work permit is as a business visitor.
-Business visitors come for international business activities, attending meetings or a conference, negotiating a contract, buying Canadian goods or services, or receiving training from a Canadian parent company, without taking a job in Canada.
+To work in Canada without a work permit, your activity has to fall within a recognised exemption, and the most common way is to come as a business visitor.
+A business visitor is someone who carries out international business activities in Canada without entering the Canadian labour market.
+Business visitors come for meetings or a conference, negotiating a contract, buying Canadian goods or services, or receiving training from a Canadian parent company, without taking a job in Canada.
 The defining feature is that your employer and your main source of income stay outside Canada.

 Business visitor vs work permit